MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/filter-backlogs.md

 ---
-title: Filter backlogs and queries
+title: Filter backlogs and queries based on keywords, tags, or other fields
 titleSuffix: Azure Boards
-description: Filter your backlog or query based on keywords, tags, or other fields
+description: Filter a backlog or query based on keywords, tags, or other fields
-ms.custom: boards-backlogs
+ms.custom: "boards-backlogs, seodec18"
 ms.technology: devops-agile
 ms.prod: devops
 ms.assetid: